Chinese vs Maithili

 Chinese vs Maithili Difficulty

 The Chinese vs Maithili difficulty level basically depends on the number of Chinese Alphabets and Maithili Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Chinese and Maithili are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Chinese and Maithili, which language is harder to learn?
-Time required to learn Chinese is 88 weeks while to learn Maithili time required is Not Available.
+Time required to learn Chinese is 88 weeks while to learn Maithili time required is 44 weeks.